 For this reason, and true to the spirit of Sustainable Development Goal 17 ‘Partnership for the Goals’, Business Fights Poverty, AB InBev, CARE and Stanford University’s VMware Women’s Leadership Innovation Lab worked together to take a pulse check on the emerging area of engaging men as allies to advance gender equality in business.
 The aim being to provide a simple playbook to inform senior business leaders with insights and guidance to take action.

 The research found three key reasons why engaging men for gender equality in business is important.
 Firstly, recognising power and privilege; once men are aware of the privileges they hold they can assume a new responsibility to challenge the structures and systems at work that produce inequality and exclusion.
 Secondly, preventing harm; men and women’s health can be negatively affected by current gender dynamics which may result in workplace cultures where excessive risk-taking and sexual harassment can thrive.
-Thirdly, accelerating progress; re-balancing men’s work and home lives could significantly shift the existing care burden that falls on women and is a major barrier to gender equality.
+Thirdly, accelerating progress; re-balancing men’s work and home lives could help shift the significant amount of time women spend on caring responsibilities – which is a a major barrier to gender equality.

 It is also important to note that if menare not engaged in advancing gender equality, it can potentially undermine efforts and slow down progress.
 Sometimes they may even actively oppose this work.
 For example, a national survey of microfinance clients in Bangladesh found that some women were actually more susceptible to domestic violence after receiving loans, as the men in their lives sought to control the money women received or to punish women who could not repay.